yunfanzhong/workout-party/README.md

 npm start
 ```

 The Expo server should start at `localhost:19002`.

+## Android setup
-If you have an Android device, you should be able to download the Expo app and scan the QR code.
-Otherwise, try following the instructions [here](https://docs.expo.io/workflow/android-studio-emulator/) to run an Android emulator on your computer.
+If you have an Android device, you should be able to download the Expo app and scan the QR code [here](https://expo.io/@franktzheng/workout-party) to start the app.

+Otherwise, follow the instructions [here](https://docs.expo.io/workflow/android-studio-emulator/) to run an Android emulator on your computer.